estuary/docs/overview-intro.rst

 **A collection is either *prime* or *derived***.

    A *prime* collection is one into which records are directly written.
-   Estuary provides a ingestion APIs for adding events to prime collections.
+   Estuary provides ingestion APIs for adding events to prime collections.
-   An API service might publish events from live serving via HTTP PUTs, or an AWS lambda might stream in Kenisis events.
+   An API service might publish events from live serving via HTTP PUTs, or an AWS lambda might stream in Kinesis events.

+   *Derived* collections are akin to a materialized view in a database.
-   *Derived* collections are declared in terms of source collections and transformations to apply, and are akin to a materialized view in a database-- a view which is continously updated as source collections change.
+   They're declared in terms of source collections and transformations to apply, and continuously update as the source collections change.

 **They may be explicitly and/or automatically partitioned**.